md343/MIBL/README.md

 # MIBL
 Matt's Image-Based Localisation (MIBL) is a Python implementation of a global feature extracting and classifying technique designed for localisation.
-It uses a NetVLAD CNN to compute image features, and a nearest neighbour search to identify the closest match from an existing dataset of image features.
+It uses HLOC's (https://github.com/cvg/Hierarchical-Localization) feature extractor which uses a NetVLAD CNN to compute image features.
+A nearest neighbour search is used to identify the closest match from an existing dataset of image features.

 The local application outputs the localisation information to a window on your machine.